aiarena/rancher_ac_template/README.md

+### Prerequisites
+- `pip install -r requirements.txt`
+- [kustomize](https://kubectl.docs.kubernetes.io/references/kustomize) Installed and in path
+- [kubectl](https://kubectl.docs.kubernetes.io/installation/kubectl) Installed and in path
+- A valid config.py file placed in `deployment/overlay/production/configs` (containing the relevant secrets that will over write the blank default values)

-### Base template
+### Automated Generation

-This is a base template that needs to be run through [kustomize](https://kubectl.docs.kubernetes.io/references/kustomize)

-this minimal setup should generate 3 yaml files,
-- deployment.yaml
-- service.yaml
-- configmap.yaml
+- `python -m generate` will generate the yaml files (with unique identifiers for easier version control ) and also a bulk.yaml

-Those files will then be placed in the relevant components in rancher,
+Those files will then be placed in the relevant components in rancher ( This is still a manual process),
 TODO   explain  this process